-The Executive Board is an elected group of active members in AIA who divided amongst the following positions: Chief Executive Officer(s), Chief Operations Officer(s), Chief Communications Officer(s), and Chief Financial Officer.
+The Executive Board is an elected group of active members in AIA who are divided amongst the following positions: Chief Executive Officers, Chief Operating Officers, Chief Communication Officers, and Chief Technical Officer.
 These positions are reset every first general meeting of the academic year (August), with nominated individuals elected for respective positions.

 Ian Shelton (he/him) My current work in Craig Jordan’s lab is focused on characterizing the heterogeneity of leukemia stem cells (LSCs) in acute myeloid leukemia (AML) patients.
 Specifically, my interest is to dissect intra-patient AML heterogeneity, which is the main driver of therapeutic relapse.
 Through deeper understanding of LSC heterogeneity at the genetic, epigenetic, metabolic and developmental levels, we can lay the groundwork for precision medicine designed to eliminate relapse responses in AML patients with evident LSC heterogeneity.